 We will aim to not duplicate the work of your internal auditors.
 We will consider the internal audit plan for 2018/19 and identify any particular areas relevant to our audit responsibilities and any area of risk which may impact on our planned testing approach.
-We will continue to consider the work of internal audit throughout the year and maintain and ongoing, open, dialogue with internal audit.
+We will continue to consider internal audit work throughout the year and maintain and ongoing, open, dialogue with internal audit.